-Top 10 beach Day-Passes for cruise passengers to the port of Nassau: reviews of the best Hotels and All-Inclusive Resorts
+The best beach Day-Passes for cruise passengers to enjoy a beach break in the port of Nassau: top Hotels and All-Inclusive Resorts.

 Junkanoo and Cabbage beaches are the two main public beaches in Nassau cruise port.
 But for a more secluded beach experience, there are also many hotels, resorts, and parks that offer a day-pass to cruise passengers.